nhsconnect/FHIR-CDS/pages/explore/api_return_guidance_response.md

 Key aspects of this interaction which are of particular significance to implementers are noted below:

 ### Outcome of the Triage Journey ###
 This is carried in the `result` element of the `GuidanceResponse`.
+The outcome of the triage journey is displayed to the user by the EMS.

 There are three main outcomes for a triage journey and these are outlined below:-

 *  A recommendation as to where the patient should go next; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a `ReferralRequest`.

+The details of the referral carried in the `ReferralRequest` may be displayed to the user by the EMS.

 View [CDS implementation guidance for a ReferralRequest](api_referral_request.html)